 Transit livability index measures showed an increase in recent years.
 The combinations of increased ridership and household income have been the two main catalysts for this change.
 More workers utilizing transit has also led to fewer workers commuting alone to work.
 However, an increasing mobility needs index and a lack of transit vehicles to meet demand are becoming evident as many of the transit livability indexes are showing smaller increases during the past one to three years compared to earlier gains.

-For more details, contact Jeremy Mattson at firstname.lastname@example.org.
+For more details contact firstname.lastname@example.org.

-SURTC has published its 2014 edition of the Rural Transit Fact Book.
+SURTC has published its 2015 edition of the Rural Transit Fact Book.
 This publication is intended to serve as a national resource for statistics and information on rural transit in America.
 The Fact Book includes rural demographic and travel behavior data as well as financial, operating, and fleet statistics and performance measures for agencies receiving section 5311 funding.
 In addition to national level data, statistics are presented by state, FTA region, tribe, and mode, as well as other agency characteristics.

 The Rural Transit Fact Book presents agency level data from the Rural National Transit Database (NTD) and rural demographic and travel data from the American Community Survey and the National Household Travel Survey.